Sergej Barbarez falls to second homeland in home debut – DW – 10/11/2024

 Bosnia's final push

 But then, out of nothing Bosnia caught fire.
-Their 38-year-old captain, former Wolfsburg striker Edin Dzeko got his head to a cross off a corner drawing a roar that would have threatened to take the roof off a more closed stadium.
+Their 38-year-old captain, former Wolfsburg striker Dzeko got his head to a cross off a corner – sparking a roar that would have threatened to take the roof off a more closed stadium.
 Suddenly the home supporters were really into it again – and so were the Dragons.
-Moments later Dario Saric hammered a strike from well out that wasn't far off Nübel's left post, drawn another roar – then collective sigh from the white-and-blue-clad fans.
+Moments later Dario Saric hammered a strike from well out that wasn't far off Nübel's left post, drawing another roar, then collective sigh from the white-and-blue-clad fans.

 In the end, though, Germany staved off Bosnia's last-ditch push to level the score – there was to be no miracle for Barbarez's underdogs on this night – who remain rooted at the bottom of Group A3 halfway through the stage.